csm-aut/csm/README.md

 # For New Installation

-Follow the CSM Server Install Guide for more information.
+Consult the CSM Server Installation Guide.

 # For Upgrade to Latest Code

+This assumes you have already installed CSM Server and wanted to get the latest code.